 Arts & Ideas

-Arts & Ideas is proud to present our 2022-2023 series—a year of must-see speakers, exhibitions, and films—exploring the theme of Sustaining Life & Sustaining Joy.
+Arts & Ideas is proud to present our 2023-2024 series – a year of must-see speakers, exhibitions, films, and workshops – exploring the theme of Courage + Resilience.

-To view the Arts & Ideas pamphlet, click here.
+To view the Arts & Ideas brochure, click here.

 The Arts & Ideas committee develops events on campus to enhance the intellectual life of the community, with an emphasis on social, political, and cultural issues.
 Events may include lectures, exhibits, film screenings, performances and more—and all are free and open to the public.
 Each year, the events are organized around a particular theme that is determined in advance.